 Derbyshire County Council is an administering authority for the Local Government Pension Scheme in accordance with Local Government Pension Scheme Regulations 2013.
-The Pensions and Investments Committee (the Committee) is responsible for discharging Derbyshire County Council's statutory function as the administering authority for the Fund.
+The Pensions and Investments Committee ("the Committee") is responsible for discharging Derbyshire County Council's statutory function as the administering authority for the Fund.

 The Committee is responsible for determining the Fund's investment policy, monitoring performance and overall stewardship of the Fund.
-Members of the Committee act in a similar manner to trustees and take advice from Anthony Fletcher, the Fund's Independent Adviser and from the Director of Finance & ICT and the Fund's in-house investment managers.

-A proportion of the Fund's investments are managed on an active basis by the Fund's inhouse Investment Team, and by LGPS Central Limited, a company established to manage investments on behalf of nine LGPS pension funds across the Midlands.
-Where the appropriate skills are not available internally, or through LGPS Central Limited, external managers are used.
+Members of the Committee act in a similar manner to trustees and take advice from an independent adviser and the in-house investment managers.
+A significant proportion of the Fund's investments are managed on an active basis by the Fund's in-house team.
+Where the appropriate skills are not available internally, external managers are used.
+In 2015, a Pensions Board was established which has a compliance and scrutiny role, responsible for ensuring that the administering authority is complying with its statutory duties.

-In 2015, Derbyshire Pension Board was established to assist the administering authority to ensure the effective and efficient governance and administration of the Local Government Pension Scheme.